Heat treatment process

 In these applications, it’s difficult to properly heat the steel with an open flame because anything flowing through the pipe has a heat sink effect, which pulls the heat from the steel.
 Once the operator heats the area and pulls the torch away, the steel can cool down within seconds.

-In these applications, it is often not practical or feasible for the pipeline to be shut down while the repair or maintenance work is completed.
+In these applications, it’s often not practical or feasible to shut down the pipeline while completing repair or maintenance work.

 Induction heating allows the operator to maintain the necessary level of preheat in order to slow down the cooling of the weld puddle and minimize the risk of cold cracking in the weld.
 This can be done without stopping the flow of oil or natural gas through the pipe.

-Liquid-cooled induction coils work well for jobs on in-service transmission pipelines because coils can be arranged to accommodate geometry transitions common with the split tees used for hot taps and pipe-to-valve welds.
+Liquid-cooled induction coils work well for jobs on in-service transmission pipelines.
+Operators can arrange the coils to accommodate geometry transitions common with the split tees used for hot taps and pipe-to-valve welds.
 Results from testing funded by the Pipeline Research Council International (PRCI) supports the use of induction heating for welding projects on in-service pipelines to reduce risks of hydrogen cracking.

 Additional benefits for weld quality